liorfranko/liorfranko.github.io/index.markdown

 Before diving into the detailed metrics, here's a summary of the key improvements achieved through our optimization:

-- Total CPU usage reduced by 20% (from 10 CPUs to 8 CPUs)
+- Total CPU usage reduced by 20%
-- P99 latency decreased by nearly 50% (from 93ms to 47ms)
+- P99 latency decreased by nearly 50%
-- More balanced request distribution across pods (25 rp/s to 224 rp/s vs. uniform 100 rp/s)
+- More balanced request distribution across pods

 These improvements demonstrate significant enhancements in resource utilization, response times, and load distribution.